 The UPS executive compensation program is administered by the Compensation Committee of the Board of Directors.
-The Compensation Committee has sole authority to engage and terminate outside advisors and consultants to assist in carrying out its responsibilities.

-In 2015, the Committee retained Frederic W. Cook & Co. ("Cook") to act as the Compensation Committee's independent compensation advisor.
-Cook reports directly to the Chair of the Compensation Committee.
-Cook provides no additional services to UPS.
+The Compensation Committee has sole authority to engage (and terminate) outside advisors and consultants to assist in carrying out its responsibilities.
+In 2016, the Committee retained Cook to act as the Compensation Committee's independent compensation advisor.
+Cook reports directly to the Chair of the Compensation Committee and provides no additional services to UPS.

-In November 2015, the Compensation Committee requested and received information from Cook addressing the consulting firm's independence and the existence of any potential conflicts of interest, including the following factors: (1) other services provided to us by the consultant; (2) fees paid by us as a percentage of the consulting firm's total revenue; (3) policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation Committee; (5) any company stock owned by the individual consultants involved in the engagement.
+In November 2016, the Compensation Committee requested and received information regarding Cook's independence and the existence of any potential conflicts of interest, including the following factors: (1) other services provided to UPS by the consultant (if any); (2) fees paid by UPS as a percentage of the consulting firm's total revenue; (3) policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation Committee; (5) any company stock owned by the individual consultants involved in the engagement; and (6) any business or personal relationships between UPS executive officers and the consulting firm or the individual consultants involved in the engagement.
 The Compensation Committee discussed these considerations and concluded that Cook is independent and that the engagement of Cook did not raise any conflict of interest.